RedCoffeeMug/Mongos-Game/README.md

-# Mongos-Game
+# Mongos-Game beta
-Short and simple game being worked on.
-Part of an inside joke but still might be fun to play.
+Simple game I'm working on to both improve my coding skill and art skills.
+It isn't much at the moment but it is being worked on. \n
+Interact with a dog named Mongo

 #Gameplay
-- You sit in a house patting a dog to gain coins.
+- Pat Mongo
+- hug Mongo
-- You can talk to mongo about your day and hug him
+- Talk to Mongo about your day
-I will provide more details once the beta is released.
+- Coins and Pats counter (Does nothing for now)
+- Temp "Ending"